Durham High School for Girls

-Durham High School is a coeducational independent day school for children aged 3 to 18 years old in Durham, United Kingdom.
+Durham High School, formerly Durham High School for Girls, was a coeducational independent day school for children aged 3 to 18 years old in Durham, United Kingdom.

-Until September 2025 it was a single-sex school for girls.
+Founded in 1884, it was for most of its existence a single-sex school for girls, until opting to admit boys from September 2025.
+The school closed permanently at the end of the 2025-26 academic year.

-History and current status
+History

 The school was founded in 1884 and has occupied various sites during its history.
-It now has premises south of the city at Farewell Hall.
-The school is a member of the Girls' Schools Association.
+Its final premises were located south of Durham City at Farewell Hall.
+The school was a member of the Girls' Schools Association.

 Durham High School was judged as "Excellent" across all areas by the latest inspection carried out by the Independent Schools Inspectorate (ISI) in October 2022.
-The report highlighted pupils' "excellent" progress and achievement, their "outstanding" attitudes to learning and their "strong moral awareness".

-Leadership and staff

-The school is a Church of England foundation, whose current Headmistress is Michelle Hill.
+In July 2026, The Northern Echo and the BBC reported on uncertainty about whether the school would continue to operate in September 2026.
+A spokesperson for the school said "No decisions have been formally announced", and later confirmed the school will close at the end of the summer term.

+The school closed their doors for its final time at the end of the summer term, ending on Thursday 2nd July 2026.

 Academic results

-Academic results are higher than average, even for the independent sector.
+Academic results were higher than average, even for the independent sector.
 Government performance figures show 98% of students achieving 5 Grade A* - C grades or better in their General Certificates of Secondary Education.

-In 2022, 62.3% of GCSE entries achieved grade 9-7.
-At A Level 69.4% of the entries achieved A* or A. Pupils invariably obtain a place at the University of their choice, including Oxford and Cambridge, and other Russell Group universities.

-In 2025 the school announced that they would begin accepting boys from September 2025.
+In 2025 the school announced that they would begin accepting boys for Pre-Prep and Prep starting in September 2025, as well as male students for Senior School and Sixth Form in September 2026.

 Scholarships

-The school offers a number of scholarships and bursaries, including one which offers up to a 100% rebate on the fees for seven years.
-Scholarships and exhibitions in sport, music, drama and exam entrance awards are frequently awarded.
+The school offered a number of scholarships and bursaries, which included one what offered up to a 100% rebate on the fees for seven years.
+Scholarships and exhibitions in sport, music, drama and exam entrance awards were frequently awarded.